 - High-quality pencils.
 Not all pencils are created equal, and it shows … especially if your child is in high school and writing lots of essays.
-One mom recommended the Ticonderoga brand as one of her go-to homeschool resources.
+The Ticonderoga brand is legendary among homeschool circles!

 Places and people

 - Your area library.
-Not only do libraries provide books, but also audiobooks, CDs, movies and Internet access.
-If a particular book isn’t available in your area, requesting an interlibrary loan is usually the next step.
+Libraries provide not only books, but also audiobooks, CDs, movies and Internet access.
+If a particular book isn’t available in your area, try requesting an interlibrary loan.

 - Homeschool conferences.
-Many families find that conferences (such as our annual spring conference) and conventions offer some of the most invigorating homeschool experiences imaginable!
+Many families find that conferences (such as our March 31-April 1 spring conference) and conventions offer some of the most invigorating homeschool experiences imaginable!
 You’ll find rest and refreshment in a place with hundreds, if not thousands, of your fellow homeschoolers milling all around you – checking out curricula, discussing speaker topics and workshops, and also meeting in smaller groups for one-on-one networking and encouragement.

 - Facebook homeschool groups.
 We have a thriving community of homeschool groups on Facebook, especially in the Kansas City area.
 Check out the following (the first is our own!):